 2. showing off or acting pretentious

-3. discussing money (or how much you have)
+3. discussing money (or how much you have or make)

 4. showing a little too much personality

-6. not following the ever-important rules and regulations
+6. not following the ever-important unwritten rules and regulations of the Lowlands

-7. acting or being anything else perceived to be “weird”, “different” “disobedient” or “foreign”
+7. acting or being perceived as too “weird”, “different”, “disobedient” or “foreign”

-If you are out and about in the Lowlands and you hear the phrase niet normaal uttered under someone’s breath or said in direct conjunction to something you have just said or done, you can safely assume you have crossed some boundary of important cultural norms, have grossly offended, and congratulations: you have officially been deemed “not normal”.
-Better re-trace your steps and see what exactly the fuss is all about – or – just get on with your business and accept it as a Dutch person’s bizzaro stamp-of-approval.
+If you are out and about in the Lowlands and you hear the phrase “Niet normaal” uttered with contention under someone’s breath or said in conjunction to something you have just said/done, you can safely assume you have crossed some invisible boundary of socio-cultural norms.
+Congratulations are in order: you have officially been deemed “not normal”.
+Better re-trace your steps and see what exactly the fuss is all about – or – just get on with your business and accept it as a bizzaro stamp-of-approval.

-So yes, as you can see Dutch people like normalcy.
-And, I can prove it: when asked to define the Dutch character, 9 out of 10 Dutch people will quote the following saying: doe maar gewoon, dan doe je al gek genoeg.
+So, as you can see Dutch people like normalcy ..and it can be proven.
+When asked to define the Dutch national character, 9 out of 10 Dutch people quoted the saying: “doe maar gewoon, dan doe je al gek genoeg”.
 Translation: just act normal, that’s already crazy enough!!